Over 90 Things to Do in Sydney at Night

 This basement bar at the Marlborough Hotel has an enormous dance floor and a party that goes all night.
 If you want to get your groove on Thursdays-Saturdays, this is your place with free entry.
 The Marlborough is open until 4am although this bar closes earlier.

 This space near Circular Quay used to be called the Basement, and it is where I met my husband, so we are a little partial to it!
 These days Mary’s team (of Newtown burger and fried chicken fame) are offering jazz six nights a week.
 The bistro-style menu is French-inspired, there is also a dedicated oyster bar.
 Check the gig guide here.

 Things to do in Sydney at night with kids and teens

 While these things are all family-friendly, they are not just for kids so feel free to go along regardless of your age.
 Well, maybe not the playground lol.

 Darling Harbour Fireworks

 Darling Harbour must be the most family-friendly spot in Sydney with plenty for kids to do and see and lots of child-friendly dining.
 Add to this the free fireworks show on Saturday nights at 9pm (in summer and earlier in winter), and you have a great end to an afternoon in the city.
+These are currently suspended.